Mehdi Soltani

 Mehdi Soltani or Mehdi Soltani Sarvestani (مهدی سلطانی) is an Iranian actor born on 23 August 1971 in Shiraz, Iran.

 Biography

 He holds a PhD in theater acting from the Avignon University in France, and he is currently a faculty member and assistant professor at the Faculty of Performing Arts and Music, University of Tehran.

+Soltani was among hundreds of academic faculty who signed a letter condemning the government's crackdown of the 2025–2026 Iranian protests, and failure to prevent a future attack on Iran by the United States and Israel in response to the crackdown.